kfm20/DataProject_ElwhaRiver/README.md

 **DataVisualization.Rmd**

 Lineplots are created to show trends of parameters over time.
 Research into the dam removal process on the Elwha River provides dates to show time stamps, which are fitted into the plots.
 The sampling began at the start of the dam removal process, and one dam was removed in year 2 of sampling.
 The dam removal process on the Elwha River finished in year 4 of sampling, and data continued to be collected for 2 more years following.
 Trends most interesting that are analyzed include water discharge compared with total sediment discharge and daily suspoended sediment.
 Daily suspended solids of fine particles and sand are also compared too see the make up of the sand flowing downstream.

+**Mason_ENV872_ProjectFinal.Rmd**

+This includes the final write up for my class report, it includes relevant information about the data set, the perfomred explanatory analysis with figures, research questions and rationale, and results represented throught a writeup and visualizations.
+This same file is also stored as a .tex, .log, and .pdf.

 ## Quality assurance/quality control